LisaMolloy5/id-rather-be-at-pemberley/README.md

 ---
 # Testing
+Please find the informaton on testng the 'I'd Rather Be At Pemberley' [here](TEStING.md).
 ---
 ## Code Validator
 The 'I'd Rather Be At Pemberley' website was tested thoroughly.
 All code was ran though [W3C html Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate the code.
 Minor bugs were found and fixed so that no errors were returned.